HBM/jet/index.md

 title: Jet
 ---

+# About

+Jet is a lightweight message protocol for realtime communication between apps.
+These apps may run within browsers, on servers or even on embedded systems.
+It employs Websockets as transport and JSON-RPC 2.0 as message format.
+On top, Jet adds simple concepts and message definitions which allow efficient, flexible and transparent information flow.

 # Quick Start

 This is a Quick Start for writing Peers using the or Javascript Peer API for [Browsers](http://github.com/lipp/jet-js) and [Node.js](http://github.com/lipp/node-jet).
 It may help you getting a basic understanding even if your are not planing to use this Peer API.